MolBIFFM/diana/README.md

     }
 ]
 ```
-The function to cobine sizes of modules into a value decisive to meeting the module size threshold.
+The function to combine sizes of modules into a value decisive to meeting the module size threshold.
 The default setting is `"mean"`.
 Available settings are `"mean"`, `"median"`, `"max"` and `"min"`.

 ```json
 [